apache/incubator-xtable/README.md

         spark.master: local[2]
         spark.app.name: onetableclient
 ```
 4. A catalog can be used when reading and updating Iceberg tables.
-The catalog can be specified in the config yaml file as follows:
+The catalog can be specified in a yaml file and passed in with the `--icebergCatalogConfig` option.
+The format of the catalog config file is:
 ```yaml
 catalogImpl: io.my.CatalogImpl
 catalogName: name